Before you can monetize your website or even grow a community, it’s important to think about branding your blog.

 Hey everyone!
 Now, if you’re new to blogging or if you’ve been blogging for a bit but are struggling to grow a community around your blog, this episode is going to be really helpful.

-Well, because by the end, you’ll have a strategy mapped out for creating your own profitable blog brand; the kind that gets noticed and builds a community of raving fans who can’t wait to read your content, click your affiliate links, purchase your products, subscribe to your email list — all that good stuff.
+Well, because by the end, you’ll have a strategy mapped out for creating your own profitable blog brand; the kind that gets noticed and builds a community of raving fans who can’t wait to read your content, click your affiliate links, purchase your digital products, subscribe to your email list — all that good stuff.

 Now before we dive in, I just want to remind you there is a free blog branding workbook that will really help you implement the strategy I’m about to teach.